 - Keep your arms slightly in front of your torso, not purely out to the sides.

-- Keep the rear bell higher than the front bell during the movement, so that the pinkies turn upward, as if pouring water out of a pitcher.
-Some trainees experience impingement with this degree of internal rotation, though it works well for the rear side deltoid, the widest portion, if tolerated.
+- Keep the rear bell slightly higher than the front bell during the movement, so that the pinkies turn upward, as if pouring water out of a pitcher.
+Some trainees experience impingement with this degree of internal rotation, though it works well for the rear side deltoid, if tolerated.
 Try to keep the bells even otherwise.